pylonide/pylon/README.md

 ## Browser Support

-We support the newer versions of Chrome, Firefox and Safari.
+Moderns versions of Chrome and Safari are supported.
+Firefox, altough functional, no longer works as intended as of version 64.0 - future efforts will be made to restore compatibility.

 ### Basic iPad Pro support with keyboard